Overview

 - Yearly/Monthly is a prepaid billing.
 You pay in advance for a subscription term, and in exchange, you get a discounted rate.
 The longer the subscription term, the bigger the discount.

-- Pay-per-use is a postpaid billing mode.
-You pay as you go and just pay for what you use.
-The HSS usage is calculated by the second but billed every hour.
+- Pay-per-use: You can start using HSS first and then pay as you go.
 With the pay-per-use billing mode, you can easily adapt to resource requirement changes, reducing the risk of over-provisioning resources or lacking capacity.
 In this mode, there are no upfront commitments required.

 Table 1 describes the differences between the billing modes.